onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 So what - god created the universe and now what - he’s eating popcorn ?! **stuff my face with popcorn and point at something and smile in disbelief** I serve a god that actually needs me and serves me in return - now that’s a real relationship with god
+    God - popcorn - start slappig your leg

+We need to return to media where the product is the product

+Integrated ==> efficiency (in search & retrieval)

+You can’t build trust on top of a foundation that requires trust How best do we help people start helping other people?

+Religion will always be the biggest game and battleground and the religion of truth is the most optimal

+To organise the world’s information is a political and religious act - that’s what they do!

+Your word as a service
+If you make yourself belong to the world - the world will belong to you

+Being on the record leads to truth and then to accountability If you want the world to belong to you - first you need to belong to it

+The most important question is “how do I optimally relate with others?”

+Capitalism with humanistic characteristics

+But I lied to you - the real matrix is not this causality graph, but it is the matrix of social status which each one of us has in their heads

+All we have to do is define & sculpt the incentives and the rest will take care of itself

+All we have to do is get the objective function correct

+Education - wheel of fortune

+Legitimacy architecture

+We just need to realise that the other is a part of us and that it is about communicating that to them

+We embrace venturing past the party line in search of knowledge to be brought back into it - fishing for efficiency

+A society of minds

+Our knowledge is an ever expanding set of the adjacent possible - that just within reach

+Philosophy is architecture
+Evolutionary Epistemology part deux

+We want the truth!
+And we can handle the truth because truth does not need to be handled - it is self-evident & self-manifesting - truth is the ultimate attractor because its about perceiving reality clearly - truth is accurate perception which leads to reduced tensions and frictions and thus truth points towards love - toward not infighting but cooperating, toward not cheating

+Intellectual property is epistemic property and that needs to be aggregated and made coherent somehow

+The Human/Machine/Social Consciousness Hypothesis - Consciousness is a fundamental aspect or perspective of structural configurations

+This video is not enough to convince you of its conclusions and prescription but enough to intrigue and activate you politically
+The polity is all there is

+What did you expect - a peer-reviewed paper?!

+AI is at root a tool that allows for the arbitrary sampling of representative possibility space

+We’re collectivist even in our multipolar traps - we end up losing collectively because otherwise we would lose individually - we lose out of our fear to lose
+We lose because we don’t want to lose

+Representation is just a set of vectors and is tied to understanding and causality and explanation

+Evil is one taking advantage of another - evil is separateness & fragmentation & suboptimal and friction - evil is perspectival - it is relational - it is a matter of identity and of self.
+No leverage point is bigger than the conception of a self of itself and how it relates to a larger self

+Friction, tension, mistrust, inefficiency - these are the manifestations of evil

+What is the devil?
+What is evil, and why?
+Triumph over evil - bad epistemology and philosophy Good versus evil
+Anti mafia
+What is mafia?

+The expression multiverse

+Coherence is about fittedness - coherence is fitness

+We’re not meant to jailbreak the matrix/simulation but to understand it causally and take control of it

+Post-truth world - how to get back?
+What would it take?
+What is accountability?

+We need to define our political parties - to configure them - to express them

+How do we make the biggest blockbusters the right blockbusters and as affordable as possible?

+God is safety in numbers - god is true democracy and freedom of voice & representation - ultimate freedom of expression

+We’re gonna make comparison great again

+Logarithmic meritocracy

+God is a cooperation and coordination mechanism - we have a god shaped hole

+Goal alignment is a subset of representation alignment

+No need to campaign, raise funds, collect signatures, to be likeable, to lose your privacy, to have a hood handshake, to be a good debater in a broken debate format

+Less waste, fraud & abuse - efficiency

+Coherence - predictability - dependability - trust - less policing and friction

+More compounding & exponential growth

+Your AI representation in the CI
+AI to CI alignment

+Our perception is always limited by our understanding

+We can all become the policement of culture - thought police

+AI is a pattern/representation compressor that will enable all of humanity to merge together

+Fine not a religion - Its a philosophy - ultimately this is the highest leverage point

+What is epistemology, what is knowledge, what is creativity, what is explanation - talk about this

+Representational alignment, bcis, aligning individuals with AIs instead of with an amorphous collective Rlhf, agents of yourself, offloading cognition with a collective of your representations and Path to agi

+Take a red and blue pill together if you really wan to see the matrix you gotta take both the red and blue pill